-A corpus on continuous distributed representations of Chinese words and phrases.
+The corpora on continuous distributed representations of Chinese and English words and phrases.

-The latest version of this corpus provides 100-dimension and 200-dimension vector representations, a.k.a. embeddings, for over 12 million Chinese words and phrases, which are pre-trained on large-scale high-quality data.
-These vectors, capturing semantic meanings for Chinese words and phrases, can be widely applied in many downstream Chinese processing tasks (e.g., named entity recognition and text classification) and in further research.
+The latest version of these corpora provides 100-dimension and 200-dimension vector representations, a.k.a. embeddings, for Chinese and English.
+Specifically, there are over 12 million Chinese words and phrases and 6.5 million English words and phrases, which are pre-trained on large-scale high-quality data.
+These vectors, capturing semantic meanings for words and phrases, can be widely applied in many downstream tasks (e.g., named entity recognition and text classification) and in further research.

 Please go to the download page to get the embedding data.
 The data format of each file is as follows,